 In 1966, the Rand Corporation, which had first recommended a sustained, widespread air campaign in South Vietnam back in late 1964, proposed a further intensification of U.S. air operations in the South.
 In a report that circulated throughout the American national security bureaucracy in the first half of 1966, Rand argued: “The intensification of military activities by the GVN and U.S. forces has had an adverse effect on VC morale and combat effectiveness.
 The devastation caused by the B-52’s has had a profound impression.
 Nevertheless, the interviews [of Communist POWs] indicate no widespread or deep-seated popular hatred for the GVN or the Americans as a result of air and artillery attacks.
 The villagers seem grateful for advance warning of attacks and sometimes seize the opportunity it offers to move to GVN-controlled areas.”
 The report concluded: “Still greater use should be made of day and night air surveillance and interdiction.”
 The term “interdiction” referred to bombing.

 If President Johnson, Secretary of Defense McNamara, and General Westmoreland needed any further justification to continue the saturation bombing of South Vietnam, it came during a meeting of foreign policy experts (known collectively as the Wisemen) at the White House on November 2, 1967.
 A partial list of those in attendance included Dean Acheson, Maxwell Taylor, Averell Harriman, George Ball, Bill Bundy, Omar Bradley, and Nicholas Katzenbach.
 During the day-long series of discussions, none of the men questioned the efficacy, let alone the morality, of the air war in South Vietnam.
-Clark Clifford went so far as to say of the bombing: “Any cessation in the South or the North will be interpreted as a sign of weakness of the American people.
-If we keep up the pressure on them, gradually the will of the Viet Cong and the North Vietnamese will wear down….”
+Clark Clifford went so far as to say of the bombing: “Any cessation in the South or the North will be interpreted as a sign of weakness…[But] if we keep up the pressure on them, gradually the will of the Viet Cong and the North Vietnamese will wear down….”
 Clifford made it clear that he believed air operations in South Vietnam should continue at their present high level of intensity.
 No one sitting around the large conference table disagreed with him.
 When the meeting came to end, the president summed up the group’s thinking: “Generally everyone agrees with our present course in the South.”

 John Schlight, The War in South Vietnam, The Years of the Offensive, 1965-1968, (Washington, D.C.: Air Force History and Museums Program, 1999), Appendix 5, 257.